freeradical13/freeradical13.github.io/index.md

 #### Adaptive Immune System

 [Some animals][animal adaptive immune system] include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that uses specialized cells to save memories of its response to a pathogen for similar future pathogens.

+The tree of specialized hematopoietic stem cells is:

+* Erythroid: This cell type may further specialize into:
+  * [Erythroblasts][]: These create erythrocytes.
+  * [Megakaryocytes][]: These create platelets.
+* Myeloid: This cell type may further specialize into:
+  * A granulocyte-macrophage progenitor cell which may further specialize into:
+    * A [Neutrophil cell][] which is a leukocyte attracted by signals from infected tissues.
+    * An [Eosinophil cell][] which is a leukocyte that targets multicellular invaders.
+    * A Basophil cell.
+    * A macrophage and dendritic cell precursor which may further specialize into:
+      * A Monocyte, which may further specialize into:
+        * A [Macrophage][] which is a leukocytes that either patrols by circulating throughout the blood or stays in one tissue to monitor for pathogens.
+Macrophages release cytokines which attract neutrophils.
+        * A [Dentritic cell][] which populates tissues such as skin and migrates to lymph nodes after interacting with pathogens to stimulate the adaptive immune system.
+  * A [Mast cell][] which releases signaling molecules called [histamines][] which stimulate surrounding blood vessels to dilate to increase blood supply and become more permeable to neutrophils.
+* Lymphoid (lymphocytes).
+This cell type may further specialize into:
+  * A B cell.
+A B cell may further specializ into:
+    * A Plasma cell.
+  * A precursor cell which may further specialize into:
+    * A [Natural Killer cell][] which is a leukocyte that circulates throughout the blood and lymph patrolling for virus-infected and cancerous cells.
+Instead of phagocytosis, natural killer cells release chemicals that cause cell death.
+    * A T cell.
+A T cell may further specialize into:
+      * An Effector T cell.

 Leukocytes are effector cells similar to effector cells in the innate immune system except that leukocytes have cell-surface receptors for a specific pathogen, rather than a class of pathogens.
 These cell-surface receptors are not directly coded by specific genes but instead are created by genes that are cut and modified during development to generate billions of different receptors.